AED Shockable Rhythms: A Complete Guide

 3. Hydraulic: The hydraulic element of the heart is the blood itself.
 Each chamber must fill and empty all the time.
 This way, oxygen goes to the body, and carbon dioxide is removed by the lungs.

-What Happens in a Cardiac Arrest
+What Happens During Cardiac Arrest?

 Cardiac arrest happens when a vital part of the heart doesn’t function properly.
 This can be due to issues with its electrical, mechanical, or hydraulic systems.
 Effective treatment starts with knowing which system has failed.
 Then, it’s crucial to provide the right support.
 This helps keep the person alive until emergency responders arrive.